pgchamberlin/chintz/README.md

 ### Is there a demo?

-Yes, this Chintz library example is demoed using `chintz-parser-php` [here](http://peterchamberlin.com/experiments/chintz-parser-php/index.php).
+Yes, this example code in this library is [demoed using `chintz-parser-php`](http://peterchamberlin.com/experiments/chintz-parser-php/index.php).

 ### Why "element" rather than "component"